areve/WebSocketStreamClient/README.md

 # WebSocketStreamClient

-A WebSocketClient that implements Client.h so that the PubCubClient MQTT library can use it - with wss or ws.
+A WebSocketClient that implements Client.h so that the PubSubClient MQTT library can use it - with wss or ws.

 ## Dependencies